the-black-eagle/script.streaming.radio.helper/README.md

 including cached thumbnail, cover, CDArt and banner URL's.
 Because of Kodi's own thumbnail caching, this means that the thumbs/banners can still be displayed in spite of theaudiodb / lastFM being unavailable.

-The script has been updated to work with BBC iPlayer (currently only Radio 1 & 2 are supported).  iPlayer does not transmit artist or track info, however the information *is* scrobbled to last.fm so we get the artist/track info from there.
-As there is no 'callback' from last.fm as to when the data changes, the script checks every 5 seconds if the stream is from the BBC.
+The script has been updated to work with BBC iPlayer.  iPlayer does not transmit artist or track info, however the information *is* scrobbled to last.fm so we get the artist/track info from there.
+As there is no 'callback' from last.fm as to when the data changes, the script checks every 5 seconds if the data is coming from last.fm.
+Provided you know the username of the station scrobbling to last.fm, this should work for any station that does so, not just BBC stations.

 All window properties are set for the full screen visualisation window (12006).